KanchanPal1109/AI-Chat/README.md

      - Conducting thorough testing, including unit tests, integration tests, and user acceptance testing.
      - Addressing potential edge cases and ensuring the robustness of the application.

-Absolutely, incorporating temperature control for OpenAI and introducing specialized features based on user input are excellent considerations.
-Let's include them in the discussion:

 ### Additional Considerations:

 1. **Temperature Control for OpenAI:**